Reinforcement learning-based statistical search strategy for an axion model from flavor: Comparison with traditional methods

 In a previous study \cite{Ema:2016ops}, an example with $N_{\mathrm{DW}}=26$ was treated as a benchmark for roughly reproducing the flavor structure.
-By statistical analysis with RL as described above, the lower limit of $N_{\mathrm{DW}}$ reproducing the flavor structure may be around $N_{\mathrm{DW}}=20$.
+By statistical analysis with RL as described above, the lower limit of $N_{\mathrm{DW}}$ reproducing the flavor structure may be around $N_{\mathrm{DW}}=20$, summarized in Fig. \ref{fig:N_DW} and Table \ref{tab:IV_NDW}.
 In any case, RL is useful as a flexible method to explore discrete parameters such as FN charges and to consider the constraints from cosmology and so on.

 {\stretch{1}}

 {\stretch{1}}